nachocaru/xaprb.com/content/blog/2006-06-04-how-to-use-meta-data-to-sort-itself.md

     Explains how meta-data can store meta-data about itself, which can then be applied to itself and the real data.
 ---
-I&#8217;m a big fan of meta-data stored in the database.
+I'm a big fan of meta-data stored in the database.
 I love having a table that records arbitrary data about data.
 In fact, such a table can even be used to store meta-data about itself.
-In this article I&#8217;ll explain how to use meta-data to define a sort order for both itself and the data to which it&#8217;s related.
+In this article I'll explain how to use meta-data to define a sort order for both itself and the data to which it's related.

-I&#8217;ve mentioned an online cemetery database several times.
-One of the great things about this project is it doesn&#8217;t need custom-designed interfaces for every view on the data; the interfaces can be automatically generated.
+I've mentioned an online cemetery database several times.
+One of the great things about this project is it doesn't need custom-designed interfaces for every view on the data; the interfaces can be automatically generated.
 This was simple until the customer wanted the fields to be ordered a certain way.
-Since the interfaces are automatically generated from the meta-data, I hadn&#8217;t built that feature in.
+Since the interfaces are automatically generated from the meta-data, I hadn't built that feature in.

 After bit of thought, I found a way to do it easily.

 ### The setup

-Here&#8217;s the table schema for the meta-data:
+Here's the table schema for the meta-data:

 <pre>create table meta (
    t varchar(50) not null, -- table